Saving and Loading R workspace

 Answer: All of the objects and functions that are created (you R workspace) can be saved in a file .RData by using the save() function or the save.image() function.
 It is important that when saving R work in a file, remember to include the .RData extension.

-Question: Is there alternative to save workspace in R?
+Question: Is there an alternative to save workspace in R?

 Answer: Yes!
-You can also save work space using file menu.
-For this, click File menu and then click save workspace.
+You can also save workspace using the file menu.
+For this, click the File menu and then click save workspace.
 You will see the dialog box, browse to the folder where you want to save the file and provide the file name of your own choice.

 Question: How one can access the saved work, while work is saved using save.image() function?